Learning Robust Models Using The Principle of Independent Causal Mechanisms: Experimental Setting for Synthetic Dataset

 \subsection{Transfer Study}

 In the following we show the performance of different models on the training set, a test set of the same distribution and a set drawn from an unseen environment for different scenarios.
 As in Section \ref{sec:experiments}, we use the L2-Loss on samples of an unseen environment to measure out-of-distribution generalization.
 Figure \ref{fig:box_mech}, \ref{fig:box_target} and \ref{fig:box_intervention_kind} show results according to the underlying mechanisms, target variable or type of intervention respectively.
+The boxes show the quartiles and the upper whiskers ranges from third quartile to $1.5\cdot IQR$ where $IQR$ is the interquartile range.
+Similar for the lower whisker.

 {}

 {}

 {}